BisonSchweizAG/JSmooth/README.md

 This will create a system property named `myprop` with the value `myvalue`.

-Any property previously defined will be overwritten.
+A previously defined property with the same name will be overwritten.

 For more documentation see the original [JSmooth](http://jsmooth.sourceforge.net/) project.